Verssgn/batch-spotify_to_ytmusic/README.md

 6. Create a links.txt file where your oauth.json and settings.json are, and inside it, copy all the links you want to convert to YouTube.
 7. Download my Python script in [releases](), put it inside the folder, and run it.

-The script will cycle all the links
+The script will cycle all the links.